pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       option.
       -t, --timeout INTEGER RANGE     Operation timeout for the WBEM Server in seconds.
 Default: 30
-      -n, --noverify                  If set, client does not verify server certificate.
+      -N, --noverify                  If set, client does not verify server certificate.
       -c, --certfile TEXT             Server certfile.
 Ignored if noverify flag set.